Objectives of the service

 Accurate tagging and presentation of a varied photo bundle to each participant is crucial.
 Combining Satellite time and location data with AWOL’s existing facial/character recognition, and smart notifications system means users will get exactly what they want to make their experience “out of this world”.

 Users and their needs

-Ultimately this service will be used by event participants and their families, friends and supporters across the world, via the Event Organisers bringing AWOL (or one of its partners) in to take photos.
+Ultimately this service is now used by event participants and their families, friends and supporters across the world, via the Event Organisers bringing AWOL (or one of its partners) in to take photos.

-Event participants have normally trained hard, investing time and money, and are looking to get a return on that investment, having taken part for any number of reasons.
+Event participants have normally trained hard, invested time and money, and are looking to get a return on that investment, having taken part for any number of reasons.

 User needs are simple: